On the finiteness of local homology modules: Introduction

-The set of all prime ideals of $R$ containing the $\ann_R(N)$ is denoted by $\cosupp_R(N)$.
-Also, we denote the set $\{x\in N: \fa x=0\}$ by $(0:_N\fa)$.
-A sequence $x_1,\dots,x_n$ of elements of $\fa$ is called a filter coregular $N$-sequence (of length $n$) in $\fa$ whenever for all $1\leq i\leq n$, where $\Max(R)$ denotes the set of maximal ideals of $R$.
-In the remainder of this section, let $M$ be finitely generated and $N$ be Artinian.
-We prove that, if there exists a filter coregular $N$-sequence in $\fa$ of infinite length, then each filter coregular $N$-sequence in $\fa$ can be extended to a filter coregular $N$-sequence in $\fa$ of infinite length.
-Now, assume all filter coregular $N$-sequences in $\fa$ have finite length.
-Then all maximal filter coregular $N$-sequences in $\fa$ are of the same length, and this common length is denoted by $\fwidth {\fa}N$.
-We set $\fwidth{\fa}N=\infty$ whenever there exists a filter coregular $N$-sequence in $\fa$ of infinite length.
-We use filter coregular sequences to determine the first local homology modules that is not Artinian as an $\widehat{R}^\fa$-module.
-More precisley, if $L$ is a finitely generated $R$-module such that $\supp_R(L)=\supp_R(M/\fa M)$, then we prove that
+Assuming that $M$ is finitely generated and $N$ is Artinian, we prove that if there exists a filter coregular $N$-sequence in $\fa$ of infinite length, then every filter coregular $N$-sequence in $\fa$ can be extended to a filter coregular $N$-sequence in $\fa$ of infinite length, and in this case we set $\fwidth{\fa}N=\infty$.
+Now suppose that all filter coregular $N$-sequences in $\fa$ have finite length.
+Then all maximal filter coregular $N$-sequences in $\fa$ are of the same length, denoted by $\fwidth {\fa}N$.
+We prove (see Theorem \ref{thm} and Remark \ref{rem}) that: